Certificate Trust

 Setup Process

-- Open Weproxa go to Settings -> Certificates
+- Open WePROXA and go to Settings → Certificates.

 After this one-time setup, HTTPS interception works seamlessly.